robert-nganga/RickAndMorty/README.md

 # RickAndMorty
 A mobile application built with Kotlin and the MVVM architecture pattern that displays character details from the popular animated television show, Rick and Morty.
 The app uses the [Rick and Morty API](https://rickandmortyapi.com/) to retrieve character data.
+It follows the android reccommended best practices.

 ## Features
    - Display a list of all Rick and Morty characters